microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 3. Select **C:\\MyAzureProject\\Azure Superpowers\\Lab - ARM Templates
     Advanced\\Exercise1\\adLabDeployment.ps1** and review its contents.

-4. Instructions found in the ps1 file are also detailed below.
+4. Instructions found in the ps1 file are also detailed in the next steps.

+<div style="page-break-after: always;"></div>

 ### Login to Azure via PowerShell